 A guide for PPC strategy for startups

 What makes a successful startup?
 Understanding their demand in the marketplace.
-Whether it is extremely niche or a wide range product and/or service, understanding that this is needed is critical.

 PPC ads can be as expensive or cheap as the budget set in place.
-Without PPC management or an experienced PPC expert, a startup can find themselves spending more money per click than necessary.
+Without PPC management or an experienced PPC expert, a startup can find itself spending more money per click than necessary.
 Even if you only want to spend $10 per day, as long as the ad is properly optimized, this should not be an issue.

 It can be a bit harder, but it can be done.
 Without a budget or understanding that each click costs money, a startup can find themselves spending a large amount of their overall marketing budget without results.